Praka245/RISC-V-Tapeout-VSD/WEEK 1/Day_5/README_5.md

 ## 📌 Overview

 🔹 Verilog provides control-flow constructs (`if-else`, `case`, `for`, `generate`) to design complex logic efficiently.

 🔹 `if-else` and `case` are widely used for **decision making** in combinational circuits.

 🔹 `for` loops and `generate` blocks help replicate structures like adders or multiplexers systematically.

 🔹 **⚠️ Caution**: Incomplete assignments in `if-else` or `case` blocks may infer unintended **latches**, which can cause timing issues.

 🔹 These constructs are synthesizable (with proper usage) and map to real hardware gates.

 ---

 ## 🧩 If-Else with Multiplexer

-✅ A **MUX** selects one of many inputs based on the select line.
+- ✅ A **MUX** selects one of many inputs based on the select line.

-✅ Can be written using **if-else statements** for clarity.
+- ✅ Can be written using **if-else statements** for clarity.

-✅ Ensure that *all branches* of an **if-else** provide assignments, otherwise synthesis infers **latch behavior**.
+- ✅ Ensure that *all branches* of an **if-else** provide assignments, otherwise synthesis infers **latch behavior**.

 ---

 ## 🎛 Case Statement with Demultiplexer

-✅ A **DEMUX** routes the input to one of many outputs depending on the select line.
+- ✅ A **DEMUX** routes the input to one of many outputs depending on the select line.

-✅ Implemented efficiently using `case` statements.
+- ✅ Implemented efficiently using `case` statements.

-✅ If not all cases are covered (missing `default:`), a **latch may be inferred**.
+- ✅ If not all cases are covered (missing `default:`), a **latch may be inferred**.

 ---

-## ➕ Full Adder using Case & If
+## ➕ Full Adder using Generate Blocks

-✅ Demonstrates designing combinational logic using procedural constructs.
+- ✅ Demonstrates creating repetitive combinational structures efficiently.

-✅ Highlights differences in readability between `if-else` vs. `case`.
+- ✅ Highlights how generate simplifies multi-bit or replicated logic.

-✅ Proper completion of all possible input combinations avoids **latch inference**.
+- ✅ Proper use ensures all instances are synthesized correctly and avoids unintended latches.

 ---

 ## 🔁 For Loop & Generate Blocks

-✅ `for` loops iterate over procedural assignments, useful in testbenches and small logic replications.
+- ✅ `for` loops iterate over procedural assignments, useful in testbenches and small logic replications.
-✅ `generate` blocks replicate hardware systematically (e.g., instantiating N full adders for a ripple-carry adder).
+- ✅ `generate` blocks replicate hardware systematically (e.g., instantiating N full adders for a ripple-carry adder).
-✅ They do not cause latches if assignments are complete.
+- ✅ They do not cause latches if assignments are complete.

 ---

 ## ⚡ Latch Inference in Combinational Circuits

 🔹 A **latch is inferred** in RTL when the synthesizer needs to *remember a value* due to incomplete assignments.

 🔹 Common causes:
 - Missing `else` in `if-else`
 - Missing `default` in `case`